KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/captcha.md

     1. A non-interactive image in a table row, where the whole table row acts like a button.
     2. A single interactive element, like an image button
     3. An audio challenge as an equivalent experience to the image challenge
-- When selecting the type of Captcha, do not limit the options to only <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html#dfn-cognitive-function-test"> cognitive function tests</a> (e.g. remembering or transcribing a word, or recognizing a picture the website provided).
-When possible, leverage <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-enhanced.html#examples"> recommended techniques recommended by the W3C</a> such as email link authentication, 3rd party  authentication, or 2 factor authentication.
+- When selecting the type of Captcha, do not limit the options to only <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html#dfn-cognitive-function-test">cognitive function tests</a> (e.g. remembering or transcribing a word, or recognizing a picture the website provided).
+When possible, leverage <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-enhanced.html#examples">recommended techniques recommended by the W3C</a> such as email link authentication, 3rd party  authentication, or 2 factor authentication.
 - Captcha is not common in native apps, as there are other options for authentication

 ### Name